UPPMAX/programming_formalisms/docs/social_coding/social_coding.md

     - have an overview of motivations, benefits, but also risks of sharing and reusing code.

+!!! note

+    - This material is based on the Social Coding lecture by Code Refinery:
+    - [Social coding](https://github.com/coderefinery/social-coding/blob/main/content/social-coding.md) by [CodeRefinery](https://coderefinery.org/) is licensed under [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/).

     - The **Open Science movement** encourages researchers to share research output beyond the contents of a published academic article (and possibly supplementary information).
     - **Open-source license** is a type of license for computer software and other products that allows the source code, blueprint or design to be used, modified and/or shared under defined terms and conditions.

 !!! admonition "FAIR"